makerjeff/woneighty-faces/README.md

 - Latest version of Jade is now Pug!
 Rolling back to version ^1.1.0
 - (UPDATE) ATMEGA328 Arduinos on serial port **/dev/ttyUSB0**.
 - (UPDATE) AT32u4 Arduinos on serial port **/dev/ttyACM0**
+- Use child-process to execute command line espeak.

 ###Arduino Notes